o3de/sig-ui-ux/governance/UI-UX for O3DE.md

 * If you are interested in just contributing patterns or tool, see [the O3DE Patterns for O3DE] documentation
 * If you would like to contribute as a UI/UX SIG member, join the mailing list and introduce yourself there or in our Discord channel.

+## What would I get for helping?
+* We will now start looking for opportunities to see if community members want to start picking up tickets and becoming more active members of the UX process.
+This will require some kind of contributor leveling to know to which degree this person can be trusted to work on tickets alone.
+My suggestion is based on the number of tickets this individual has accomplished previously.
+Example
+    *  Beginner level - 0 to 5 tickets (5 tickets)
+    * Green level - 6 to 16 tickets (10 tickets)
+    * Mid Level - 17 - 32 tickets (15 tickets)
+    * Advanced - 33 to 53 tickets (20 tickets)
+    * Staff - 54 and above

 ## Future Additions to this guide

 * What things can I do on my own?